roapple10/Gcloud-Agent-tool/README.md

-# Gcloud-Agent-tool
+# GCP Agent

-A tool for managing and interacting with Google Cloud Platform services.
+A powerful agent that can answer questions about weather, time, and Google Cloud Platform resources using the gcloud CLI.

-## Overview
-This repository contains tools and utilities for GCP management and automation.

-## Setup
-More details coming soon...

-## Usage
-Documentation will be added as the project develops.
+[... rest of README content ...]